xiix0/scam/README.md

-Q:	What's the difference between a duck and an elephant?
+Q:	What's the difference between a dead dog in the road and a dead
-A:	You can't get down off an elephant.
+	lawyer in the road?
+A:	There are skid marks in front of the dog.